leoglonz/Astro_map/README.md

 - Contains all `write_{dataset}.py` scripts needed for compiling the specific datasets like *discharged* and *reaccreted* used in the analysis here.

-> `plots`
+> `F21plots` and `S22plots`

-- Contains all plots generated for the final research paper.
+- Contains all plots generated for final research paper.

 > `TestScripts`